namsral/apicius/README.md

     $ ls -1
     nginx-latest-linux-amd64.aci

-The image will be built in `/tmp/tmp.61trBfduiy`.

 __Sign your images__

-To sign your own images, you'll need to setup a GnuPG key, trust your public key and setup the GnuPG environment.
+To sign your images, you'll need to setup a GnuPG key, import the public key in Rocket and setup the GnuPG environment:

     $ sudo rkt trust --prefix=<your prefix> ./pubkeys.gpg
     $ vi ./environment